 Maximizing profit is the achievement of the maximum short-term rate of return to the shareholders, which includes stock price appreciation plus dividends, as well as tax considerations.

-Because we are talking about legal entities, profits are legally defined, and quite specifically.
-In accounting terms, maximizing profit means maximizing net income, which is referred to as "the bottom line" on the income statement (profits = revenue minus cost, after deducting taxes).
+Because we are talking about legal/financial entities, profits are legally defined, and quite specifically.
+In accounting terms, maximizing profit means maximizing net income, which is referred to as "the bottom line" on the income statement (revenue, minus cost of goods, minus overhead, less taxes, equals net income).
 In some cases, analysts employ alternative metrics, such as growing assets or market share, which will one day be converted into profit.

-What is important to realize about this single metric, against which all corporations are judged, is that costs to society are not factored into the calculation.
-Our programming for the modern corporation did not include these costs as deductions from net income – there is no “maximize profits, except when” command line.
+What is important to realize about this single metric, against which all corporations are judged, is that costs to society are not included in the financial reporting (they actually are factored in, outside of the financials, as a way to maximize profit).
+Our programming for the modern corporation did not include these costs as deductions from net income – there is no “maximize profits, except when such actions would harm society” to the program (i.e. something similar to Asimov’s Three Laws of Robotics).
 Most of the protections that are in place are external to the corporation, whether they're loose economic theories like the "invisible hand" that claim market forces will keep the entity in check or government regulation like Dodd-Frank.
 But as the corporation gains power, relying on these measures is as futile as using duct tape to try to hold down the Incredible Hulk.

-The program at the heart of every corporation is a very simple system, based on one financial rule: just make all the profit possible, period!
+The program at the heart of every corporation is based on one financial rule.
 The problem with this system is its rigidity.
-It doesn't allow for judgment on the part of humans, and its simple math creates no models that approximate morality within the legal and financial framework.
+It doesn't allow for judgment on the part of humans, even by the shareholders, and its simple math creates no models that approximate morality within the legal and financial framework.
 All of this gives rise to a new ownership paradox, one that Adam Smith could not foresee: in such a rigid, rules-based system, are humans even in control?

 THE CORPORATION'S CIRCULAR COMMAND STRUCTURE